carterbancroft/node-postgres-example/README.md

 - A database configuration using `pg`
 - A Mocha unit test example queying the containerized database
 - A simplified, reusable, initdb script to get you running in a jiffy
+- Distinct database configurations for unit tests and your development environment
 - Useful NPM scripts

 ## Requirements